amoghsawant17/5G_Impact_Analysis/README.md

 # 5G_Impact_Analysis - Power BI
-- This project is a part of [Codebasics](https://codebasics.io/challenge/codebasics-resume-project-challenge) Challenge #2: Generate Insights to Solve a Supply Chain Issue in the FMCG domain
+- This project is a part of [Codebasics](https://codebasics.io/challenge/codebasics-resume-project-challenge) Challenge #3 : Provide Insights to the Executive Team in the Telecom Domain

 Problem Statement